jillshem/ShemOS/ShemOS.md

 Defines four prefix families: `glitter` (publishing pipeline), `glimmer` (restore), `glow` (grow), and `glint` (sharp insight).
 Includes prompt templates, the glitterbomb publishing protocol, and instructions for adding your own commands.

-Available in the same repository.
-A private companion (`ShemOS-commands-PRIVATE.md`) contains your personalised prompts and glitterbomb manifest — that one is not published.

 ---

 *First published 2026 · Updated: 2026-03-23 · Live document · The framework updates as the case study updates.*